 Comments?
 Suggestions?
 Experiences?

-Please consider sharing your experiences of using apple cider vinegar in the comment box, below.
-Other people will find it helpful, for sure.
+Please consider sharing your experiences using apple cider vinegar, or any other tips you may have, in the comment box, below.
+Other people will find them helpful, for sure.
 Thanks.